 Asking yourself questions like this and answering them will show you what your travel blog should be about.
 It will show you your niche.
 And believe me, you need one.

 There are about 1,364,752 travel blogs out there.
 Okay, that number is completely random and totally made up, but you get the point.
 You will not stand out by writing about travel.
 You’ll need to go more specific than that.
 I knew this, but it took me a long time to stop fighting the obvious: that I should write about my home country Belgium as that is where my expertise lies.
 As that is the place I know best and as travel to Belgium is the thing I can really help people with.

 You know you’ve found your thing when you can summarize what your travel blog is about in one sentence.
 Wonderful Wanderings?
-It’s the travel blog for people traveling to Belgium and Beyond.
+It’s the travel blog for the cultural and culinary curious who love to travel independently.